We believe that God has provided the hope and answers we need in his sufficient Word.

 Those who have taken the course before consider the observation time as a crucial part of helping them prepare for their own ministries.

-Please Note: all publications are available at a discounted rate through Faith Resources for those in the class.
+These required items are bundled and available at a discounted rate through Faith Resources.

 The required books and pamphlets should be purchased prior to the first day of class.